int-ua/blender-pixelart/README.md

     * Node groups inputs in compositing
  * When some part of the model is not sized appropriately, try either moving it a bit considering the grid on the camera so that it takes more or less space in certain output pixels or even separating a thin part and adding a Solidify modifier to make it thicker.
  * Due to camera angle, Z rotation of the model that makes it diagonally placed in the render is not 45° but somewhere around 36°.
+ * The easiest way to disable a node group in compositing is muting it with M keyboard shortcut.

 ### Credits